 Learn about the most popular mattress types and what each offers.

 How does someone know which is the best mattress for them?
 This is a question many have wondered, probably now more than ever since we have so many options.
 Often, individuals tend to repurchase the same type of mattresses they had before, out of fear of making a costly mistake or because they are unsure of other options.
 Plus, researching products takes time, something many of us have little of to spare.
 In this guide, we will be sharing our research into different mattress types to provide a starting point.
-We will introduce and compare the four leading types of mattresses currently on the market so you will be better equipped to cut through the hype and choose a bed that meets your needs.
+We will introduce and compare the four leading mattresses currently on the market so you will be better equipped to cut through the hype and choose a bed that meets your needs.

 Innerspring, Coil, Pillowtops